retooth2/xenharmlib/doc/periodic_package.rst

 The :func:`~xenharmlib.periodic.pairs` function iterates over all pairs of scale elements until a pair equivalent to the first pair is reached.
-By default the function will iterate over successive elements, however a custom distance can be given as second parameter.
+By default, the function will iterate over successive elements; however, a custom distance can be given as a second parameter.

 .. testcode::